nerves-project/nerves/docs/Updating Projects.md

 {:shoehorn, "~> 0.2"}
 ```

-Next, lets update the distillery release config in `rel/config.exs`
+Next, update the distillery release config in `rel/config.exs`.
+Look for the

-Find the line near the end that has
+line near the end that looks like:

 ```elixir
 plugin Bootloader.Plugin
 ```

 or

 ```elixir
 plugin Bootloader
 ```

 and change it to

 ```elixir
 plugin Shoehorn
 ```

-Finally, In your `config/config.exs`
+Finally, change references to `bootloader` in your `config/config.exs` to

-Change:
+`shoehorn`.
+For example, change:

 ```elixir
 config :bootloader,
   init: [:nerves_runtime],
   app: :my_app
 ```

 to

 ```elixir
 config :shoehorn,
   init: [:nerves_runtime],